 gzip command provides different options.
 These options and help information can be listed with the

 Gzip can only compress files.
 It cannot compress multiple files folder or folders.
 Gzip command is generally used with tar command.
 We will only provide the file to be compressed.
 In this example, we will compress

 thefile.txt .
 The output file name will be the same with just adding

 $ gzip thefile.txt

-Compressed file contents can be listed without uncompressing them.
+Compressed file contents can be listed without decompressing them.
 We will use

 $ gzip -l thefile.txt.gz

-There are levels those are used to set compression ration, compressed file size and compression duration.
-Higher level compression will need more compression time but generally creates less file size.
-This is a trade off.
+There are levels that are used to set compression ration, compressed file size, and compression duration.
+Higher-level compression will need more compression time but generally creates less file size.
+This is a trade-off.
 We will use